codedsunday/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the abosule pathname of the current working director
+ ls displays the content list of your current directory